-iPad to grab up to 80 percent of the 2011 tablet market share, report claimsAlex Wagner - Deputy Managing Editor, News Desk
+iPad to grab up to 80 percent of the 2011 tablet market share, report claimsAlex Wagner - Editorial Director of News and Content

 The Apple iPad managed to dominate the tablet market in 2010, with the only real competitor coming in the form of the Samsung Galaxy Tab near the end of the year.
 Even then, the iPad held an overwhelming majority of the market share, and the research firm International Data Corporation expects that the iPad will continue its hold through 2011.
 According to the IDC's numbers, there were 10.1 media tablets shipped in the fourth quarter of 2010, with the iPad making up 73 percent of the market, down from 93 percent the previous quarter.
 The Galaxy Tab grabbed about 17 percent of the Q4 2010 market share.